Lupus Fatigue vs. Flare Fatigue: How to Tell Them Apart

 Researchers describe lupus fatigue as having multiple overlapping causes.
 There’s the direct inflammatory component, where your immune system’s activity produces chemical signals that make you feel exhausted.
 There’s the anemia that often accompanies active lupus, reducing your blood’s oxygen-carrying capacity.
 There’s the pain-related sleep disruption that leaves you unrefreshed even when you sleep long hours.
 And there’s the medication side effect layer, since many lupus medications affect energy levels in their own right.

 The result is fatigue that feels qualitatively different from normal tiredness.
-Many patients describe it as heaviness, as if gravity is stronger than usual.
-Others describe a cognitive component, a kind of fog that makes even simple thinking feel effortful.
-It can fluctuate hour to hour in ways that normal fatigue doesn’t.
+Many people describe it as heaviness, as if gravity got turned up.
+Others describe lupus fog, a cognitive thickness where even routine thinking feels like wading.
+It fluctuates hour to hour in a way ordinary tiredness does not, and it does not care that you slept eight hours or had a quiet weekend.

 Baseline Fatigue vs. Flare Fatigue: The Core Distinction